abaeve/pricing-service/README.md

    * It could be made more aware of it's existence and pricing-fetcher could become a more robust service with endpoints to control what IT monitors on it's poll executions
    * This would allow for easier fine tuning of network and cpu usage

+## Future roadmap

+ * Remove mongo because it's map reduce is garbage for what I need
+   * Switch the storage mechanism to something completely different and use [Gleam](https://github.com/chrislusf/gleam) couple with [SeaweedFS](https://github.com/chrislusf/seaweedfs)?